Facilities & Grounds

 • Treasurer

-Public Works is located at 2020 6th Street East and it houses the Engineering Department, Streets Division, and Water and Wastewater Division.
+Public Works houses the Engineering Department, Streets Division, and Water and Wastewater Division.

 Ashland’s Vaughn Library has a long and significant history.
 Emeline Vaughn gave the library to the City as a gift in 1888.
 The library has been housed in the same historically significant building at the corner of Vaughn Avenue and West Main Street ever since.